Step 3 – Wait to hear from us!

 For some dogs, such as dogs with special medical or behavior needs, we may require all members of the household to be present

-If you have other dogs in your home, we highly recommend you bring them in for a meet-and-greet, supervised by one of our animal care specialists.
-You must show proof that your current dog is up-to-date on their Rabies vaccine before they can meet our dog.
+If you have other dogs in your home, you must show proof that your current dog is up-to-date on their Rabies vaccine before they can meet our dog.

 Once the adoption has been approved, you sign the Adoption Contract, pay the adoption fee and take your new friend home for a lifetime of love!
 Many of our animals are ready to go home same-day, but some may not be for a variety of different reasons.
-If you choose to adopt an animal that is not yet ready to go home, you may pay a pre-adoption fee to hold that pet for you, the animal will remain in our care until ready to go into your home.
-The pre-adoption fee is deducted from the total fee due upon adoption, the pre-adoption fee may vary per animal.
+If you choose to adopt an animal that is not yet ready to go home, you may pay a reserve fee to hold that pet for you, the animal will remain in our care until ready to go into your home.
+The reservation fee is deducted from the total adoption cost due upon adoption, the pre-adoption fee may vary per animal.